hotnspicyramen/warehouse/README.md

 This is the final project for CS425: Database Organization during the Spring 2018 Semester at Illinois Institute of Technology.
 The application is written in Ruby using the Rails framework.

+The test app can be found on [Heroku](https://lit-beyond-81628.herokuapp.com)

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: